Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Results and Discussions

 \subsubsection{Accuracy}

 100 Monte Carlo simulations (MCS) have been implemented by six filters, including $w$-HOUSE, $\delta$-HOUSE, SRUKF, UKF, CUT-4 and CUT-6.
 Estimation errors are shown in Fig.~\ref{fig:proj_err}.
 The upper subfigures indicate the 3D position errors while the lower subfigures indicate the 3D velocity errors.
-Note the $96^{th}$ trial has been excluded for generating these plots due to large errors for the first four filters.
+Note the $96^{\text{th}}$ trial has been excluded for generating these plots due to large errors for the first four filters.
 For the Gaussian case in the left column, CUT-4 and CUT-6 result in both smaller position and velocity errors compared to other four filters including $w$-HOUSE, generating two groups of curves.
-For the non-Gaussion Pearson type IV case, two HOUSE filters stay close to each other and generate more accurate estimates compared to other filters.
+For the non-Gaussian Pearson type IV case, two HOUSE filters stay close to each other and generate more accurate estimates compared to other filters.
 In particular, the errors quickly decrease by both HOUSE filters.
-Overall, these results are a duplicate of those in Reference~\cite{stojanovski2021house}.
 In two cases, SRUKF overlaps with UKF for all types of errors, and $w$-HOUSE yields very similiar results to $\delta$-HOUSE.

 Fig.~\ref{fig:proj_rmse} shows the distribution of estimation errors for different filters.
-The plot reproudces the results in Reference~\cite{stojanovski2021house}. $w$-HOUSE generates similar distributions to $\delta$-HOUSE and both are robust to outliers in the Pearson type IV case.
+The box represents the interquartile range (the range between Q1 and Q3), with the line inside representing the median and the whiskers representing the range of the data.
+Outliers appear clearly in the right top subfigure for the position errors using the two UKFs and two CUT filters for the Pearson type IV distribution.
+This is because the Pearson type IV distribution has larger kurtosis values than the Gaussian distribution.
+As a result, these results prove that both $w$-HOUSE and $\delta$-HOUSE, which directly account for the fourth-order moment of kurtosis, are more robust in the presence of outliers than two UKFs and two CUT filters.